SuvadeepMukherjee/Backend-Interview-Notes/Node/basics.md

-### Q1: What is the difference between realtive path and absolute path ?
+### Q1: What is the difference between relative path and absolute path ?

 **Answer**: Following are the differences between relative path and ansolute path